 Not all founders are adults or business professionals with college degrees or years of work experience.
 FutureFounders champions the youth founders who are growing tomorrow's business landscape.
 Starting as early as middle school through age 30, FutureFounders curates a community and resources designed for that age group.

 Community is at the heart of FutureFounders, pairing students up with kindred youths looking to become a future business leader.
 They also create mentorship opportunities for members with startup founders community leaders in the industry.

 K-12 education isn't exempt from its share of learning setbacks.
 Immersing kids even at a young age to hands-on learning and practical use cases only sets them up to be better equipped and more informed as they get older.
 Plus, teaching kids to learn for the betterment of their lives and not simply for the sake of learning is a skill that's invaluable at any age.

 The parallel of entrepreneurship and learning

-Just as tech, ecommerce, and other massive industries are generating some of the world’s most successful industries, learning is having its own renaissance and seeing more money poured into the industry than ever.
+Just as tech, ecommerce, and other massive industries are generating some of the world's most successful industries, learning is having its own renaissance and seeing more money poured into the its development industry than ever.
 Entrepreneurs in any vertical need to be lifelong learners, which is why the future of learning is looking bright for those who want to gain new skills as well as for those that have skills to share and a knack for teaching.